rb5014/holbertonschool-printf/README.md

 DESCRIPTION
-	The  program  _printf produces and  writes  output  to  stdout (the sta- ndard  output stream),  according  to  a  format.
+	The  program  _printf produces and  writes  output  to  stdout (the sta- ndard  output stream) (See write(1, &buffer, count),  according  to a  format.
 	It writes the output under the control of a format string that specifies how subsequent arguments (or arguments accessed via the variable-lenght argument facilities of stdarg(3)) are converted for output.